AlanCoding/editable-venvs/README.md

 ## What It Does

 Creates a clean, isolated virtual environment at `~/venvs/<venv-name>` containing:
-- **Editable installations** of all specified projects (allowing live code editing)
-- **pip-compile generated requirements** from each editable project with proper extras support
+- **Two types of editable installations**:
+  - Projects with dependencies (normal pip behavior)
+  - Projects with explicit requirements files (installed with --no-deps)
 - **Poetry-exported dependencies** from projects using Poetry
 - **Sanitized dependencies** from additional requirements files
-- **Proper dependency resolution** across multiple repositories
+- **Proper dependency resolution** without pip-compile conflicts
-- **Isolated dependency installation** using --no-deps to avoid conflicts
 - **Reproducible environment** for consistent test execution

 ## How create_venv.sh Works (Step-by-Step)